Animal Communication

 Interspecies: facial expression communication within the same species

 Facial expressions are used to communicate both within and between species.
 As humans, we are constantly communicating with many different types of facial expressions, both consciously and unconsciously.
 Our knowledge of how other (nonhuman) animals communicate with the face is currently expanding.
-One recent example is the finding that sun bears communicate by copying each other's facial expressions.
+One recent example is the finding that sun bears communicate by copying each other’s facial expressions.
 Known as facial mimicry, this is a complex social skill previously thought to be reserved primarily to humans, and some apes.
+Recent data has also expanded our knowledge of the complexity of facial expression of emotion communicated by primates.
+The coding of facial anatomy and expression within humans and chimpanzees has shown striking similarities, leading to greater comparability of emotional expressions across species.